-The proposed fire boat headquarters project involves construction and installation of a new fire boat station to be located on a steel float at Pier 221/2 on the northeastern San Francisco waterfront, and adoption of a memorandum of understanding (MOU) between the Port of San Francisco and the San Francisco Fire Department for use of port property at the Pier 221/2 project site for Fire Department fireboat and emergency response operations concerning future maintenance and repair at the Pier 221/2 project site.
-Regarding the new fire boat headquarters, the proposed structure would be constructed in two locations: first at Pier 1, Treasure Island and then at Pier 221/2 on The Embarcadero.
+The proposed fire boat headquarters project involves construction and installation of a new fire boat station to be located on a steel float at Pier 22/2 on the northeastern San Francisco waterfront, and adoption of a memorandum of understanding (MOU) between the Port of San Francisco and the San Francisco Fire Department for use of Port property at the Pier 221⁄2 project site for Fire Department fireboat and emergency response operations.
+Regarding the new fire boat headquarters, the proposed structure would be constructed in two locations: first at Pier 1, Treasure Island and then at Pier 22/2 on The Embarcadero.
 The Pier 1, Treasure Island construction site is located on the southeastern corner of Treasure Island and consists of an approximately 900-foot-long pier that extends into the shallow waters of San Francisco Bay just west of the Bay Bridge.
 The Pier 221/2 project site consists of a main pier and two finger piers to its north and south.
 The main pier supports the historic Fire Station 35, a two-level structure originally constructed in 1915 that serves as the current fire boat headquarters for the San Francisco Fire Department.
-(Fire Station 35 is historically known as the "Fire Boat Headquarters / Station No. 35 Pier 221/2".)
-The existing fire station and fire boat berthing facilities at Pier 221/2 are inadequate to meet the San Francisco

-Fire Department's public service and water rescue needs.
+(Fire Station 35 is historically known as the "Fire Boat Headquarters / Station No. 35 Pier 22/2".)
+The existing fire station and fire boat berthing facilities at Pier 22/2 are inadequate to meet the San Francisco Fire Department's public service and water rescue needs.
 The proposed project would provide new and upgraded infrastructure and facilities for emergency equipment and personnel, including continued use of Fire Station 35, improving the Fire Department's and the Port of San Francisco's capacity to meet future demands for water rescue and emergency-response services.